How to Prevent Mice from Entering Your Idaho Home

 - Store pet food in sealed containers with locking lids

-- Clean spilled kibble from around bowls
+- Clean spilled kibble from around bowls and storage areas

 Additional Ways to Reduce Mouse Activity

-- Use tight fitting lids on garbage and recycling bins
+- Use tight-fitting lids on garbage and recycling bins

 - Repair torn weatherstripping on exterior doors

-- Keep firewood stacked away from the house
+- Keep firewood stacked away from the house (and off the ground)

 When to Call a Professional